iNPUTmice/SecureConversation/README.md

 Conversations is experimental.
 This is not because it will make the app unstable but because the fundamental concepts of PGP aren't ready for widespread use.
 The way PGP works is that you trust Key IDs instead of JID's or email addresses.
-So in theory your contact list should consist of Public-Key-IDs instead of JID's.
-But of course no email or XMPP client out there implements these concepts.
+So, in theory, your contact list should consist of Public-Key-IDs instead of JID's.
+But of course, no email or XMPP client out there implements these concepts.
 Plus PGP in the context of instant messaging has a couple of
 downsides: It is vulnerable to replay attacks, it is rather verbose, and decrypting and encrypting takes longer than OTR.
-It is however asynchronous and works well with message carbons.
+It is, however, asynchronous and works well with message carbons.

 To use OpenPGP you have to install the open source app